 In the end, Mr Low had avoided the encounter, pleading the demands of some last-minute arrangement for today’s opening celebrations.
 But he had warned Palmer what to expect – for most of the hard work to bring the museum’s collection here had been undertaken by Rose Wimpole, with Bethan’s assistance, although Low had now simply determined that it would be seemlier for the curator to be – well, a man.

 ‘All the same,’ said Palmer.
 ‘Here now.
 I’m certain we shall get along perfectly well.
 You see?
-I have no idea why Mr Low should want me here, either,’ he lied.
+I have no idea why Mr Low should want me here, either’ he lied.
 ‘Though I should have travelled to visit the exhibition in any case.’
 Of course, he would.
 As a younger man, eight years before, he had been thrilled by the National Exhibition of Works of Art, in Leeds.
 ‘So, a privilege to be here,’ he assured her.
 ‘And your collection, Mrs Thomas…’

 ‘Miss Thomas, it is.’